Vision Statement

 Impact

 ‘Teachers need to know about their pupils' progress and difficulties with learning so that they can adapt their own work to meet pupils' needs’ (Black, 1998).
-In science, teachers assess at the start of a unit, with either a topic test, or with class discussion and a class KWL grid.
-This allows the teacher to uncover any misconceptions, see the strengths in their class and spot any gaps in knowledge.
+In science, teachers use elicitation activities at the start of every unit to assess what children already know.
+This allows the teachers to uncover any misconceptions, see the strengths in their class and spot any gaps in knowledge.
 Once the teacher has analysed the successes, gaps and misconceptions, the teacher adapts their teaching to suit the needs of their class.

 References: